Key takeaways

 A buyer-side decision worth thinking through before investing in development.
 Both options are legitimate; they fit different situations.

 Most organizations end up using both.
-Off-the-shelf for the topics where generic content is good enough, bespoke for the topics where it isn’t.
-The decision usually isn’t binary; it’s a portfolio choice across the L&D function.
+Off-the-shelf for topics where generic content is good enough, bespoke for topics where it isn’t.
+The mix is usually a portfolio choice across the L&D function.
 The training that most justifies bespoke development is training where mistakes have real consequences, where the audience needs to feel that the organization’s voice is in the content, or where the topic is specific to your business.

 How to tell good eLearning development from mediocre